 - Romeo and Juliet by William Shakespeare

 Our students will also have the opportunity to participate in the school’s exciting Literacy event, ‘The Big Read’.
-This involves the whole school reading a novel and discussing aspects of it during tutor time and in your English lessons.
+This involves the whole school being encouraged to read five recommended texts and participate in our WGSB Book Awards.

 All students study both English and English Literature at GCSE and the course begins in Year 9 with an introduction to GCSE study.
 The subject areas are broad and include an extensive range of texts including: Frankenstein, War poetry and Lord of the Flies are studied to give the students the opportunity to develop their skills of analysis and evaluation in preparation for Years 10 and 11.
 The students are also given the opportunity to study media and non-fiction texts throughout Years 9 - 11 and are taught to write critically and accurately.

 The English Department offer students the opportunity to develop their speaking and listening skills throughout both Key Stages.
 Much of the work completed in the classroom involves discussion work and leads students to develop responsive and mature listening skills.
 From Year 7 onwards students are encouraged to use formal spoken English where necessary.
 Students are assessed on their speaking and listening throughout Key Stage 3 and the oral component at GCSE will be graded with one of the following: Pass, Merit or Distinction.